 Navigate to the Clock Model panel.

 By default, four different clock models are available in BEAST2, allowing us to specify different models of lineage-specific substitution rate variation.
 The default model in BEAUti is the Strict Clock, which assumes a single fixed substitution rate across the whole tree.
 The other three models relax the assumption of a constant substitution rate.
-The Relaxed Clock Log Normal allows for the substitution rates associated with each branch to be independently drawn from a single, discretized log normal distribution (Drummond, Ho, Phillips, & Rambaut, 2006).
-Under the Relaxed Clock Exponential model, the rates associated with each branch are drawn from an exponential distribution (Drummond, Ho, Phillips, & Rambaut, 2006).
+The Relaxed Clock Log Normal allows for the substitution rates associated with each branch to be independently drawn from a single, discretized log normal distribution (Drummond et al., 2006).
+Under the Relaxed Clock Exponential model, the rates associated with each branch are drawn from an exponential distribution (Drummond et al., 2006).
 Both of these models are uncorrelated relaxed clock models.
 The log normal distribution has the advantage that one can estimate its variance, which reflects the extent to which the molecular clock needs to be relaxed.
 In both models, BEAUti sets the Number Of Discrete Rates to -1 by default.
 This means that the number of bins that the distribution is divided into is equal to the number of branches.
 (Note that since BEAST v2.7.0 the relaxed clock models are no longer from BEAUti without installing additional packages).
 The last available model is the Random Local Clock which averages over all possible local clock models (Drummond & Suchard, 2010).

 Topic for discussion: Which clock model may be the most appropriate for our dataset and why?
 (Influenza A/H3N2 HA gene sequences sampled over 3 months).